-Losing virginity occupies the mind of many young people and is the subject of numerous movies.
+Losing your virginity occupies the mind of many young people and is the subject of numerous movies.
 You'll have sex countless times during your life, but there is only one first time.
-Taking it seriously can help you have an enjoyable first sexual experience.
+Make it memorable and enjoyable by taking it seriously and preparing for the experience.

 Losing Virginity: How to Prepare

 Losing virginity is often most enjoyable, and more romantic, when there is some advance preparation.
 Save the spontaneous sexual encounters for after you lose your virginity.